SmartFoundations/SmartIssueTracker/documentation/support/help.md

 !documentation - Where you can find all these topics and more covered in one place

 Installation:
+!install - Find details on how to install Smart!
-*!release - Install the latest release from Satisfactory Mod Manager !prerelease - Install a pre-release version occasionally offered in Discord by the developer
+!release - Install the latest release from Satisfactory Mod Manager !prerelease - Install a pre-release version occasionally offered in Discord by the developer

 Smart! features: